Mutual of Omaha Long Term Care Insurance

 The Value of Mutual of Omaha Long Term Care InsuranceAs your cleints age, they may need help with things you’ve always been able to do yourself – shopping for groceries, fixing meals, cleaning the house.
 You may also need help with personal services, like bathing, dressing or taking medications.
 A long-term care insurance policy is designed to help you pay for these types of services.

 A MutualCare® insurance policy can help keep your clients connected to the things that are most important.
 Supplementing their out-of-pocket costs with the benefits of a long-term care insurance policy may allow them to balance the help they receive from family members with professional services, stay at home as long as possible and protect a portion of their retirement nest egg.

 Benefits Included:Home Health Care – Benefits are provided to help you stay at

 - Personal care services to assist with the activities of daily living.

-- Homemaker services to provide help with grocery shopping, meal preparation and housekeeping.
+- Homemaker services to provide help with grocery shopping, meal preparation

 - Professional services of a registered nurse, home health aide or therapist